In a nutshell

 - Arguably the most cyclical legal area around, property practice has always followed and will always follow the market.
 In an economic downturn, especially a global one, there’s less demand for properties and new developments, values plummet and conventional bank lending becomes increasingly hard to find.
 Conversely, in good times the property sector and the fortunes of property lawyers boom.

-- In recent years, the UK property market, especially London, has been driven forward by investment from abroad, with overseas buyers snapping up luxury apartments and townhouses as investments guaranteed to make a profit.
-A 2017 study from KCL found that during the period of 1999 to 2014 house prices would have been about 19% lower without foreign investment.
+- Conversely, renting still remains unattainable for most – specifically in the nation’s capital – due to soaring prices.
+In part attributed to investment from abroad, with overseas buyers snapping up luxury apartments and townhouses as investments guaranteed to make a profit.
 Many of these properties are kept empty after purchase, making this trend doubly contentious in the current housing climate.
 The Grenfell Tower fire brought this debate into the foreground.